AdrianArtacho/salta_emotouch/SEGMENT-study.md

 Welcome to this perceptual study on temporal segmentation, which means we attempt to identify the moments of transition between the different segments
-(sequences, phrases, parts) that make up a specific dance or music performance.
+(sequences, phrases, parts) that make up a dance or music performance.

-Later we will show you some examples of what those *moments of transition* might look like, but basically we will ask you to watch a short video (1-3 minutes max.) and tap on a button on the screen each time you feel there might be a moment of transition.
+Later we will show you some examples of what those moments of transition might look like, but basically we will ask you to watch a short video (1-3 minutes max.) and tap on a button on the screen each time you feel there might be on of them.

 ### Agreement